Turkish War of Independence: Ethnic cleansing

 Historian Erik Sjöberg concludes that "It seems, in the end, unlikely that the Turkish Nationalist leaders, though secular in name, ever had any intention of allowing any sizeable non-Muslim minority to remain."
 According to Rıza Nur, one of the Turkish delegates at Lausanne, wrote that "disposing of people of different races, languages and religions in our country is the most ... vital issue".
 Many Greek men were conscripted into unarmed labor battalions where the death rate sometimes exceeded 90 percent.
 Raymond Kévorkian states that "removing non-Turks from the sanctuary of Anatolia continued to be one of" the Turkish Nationalists' main activities after World War I. Preventing Armenians and other Christians from returning home, and therefore allowing their properties to be retained by those who had stolen them during the war, was a key factor in securing popular support for the Turkish Nationalist Movement.
 Christian civilians were subjected to forced deportation to expel them from the country, a policy that continued after the war.
 These deportations were similar to those employed during the Armenian Genocide and caused many deaths.
 Over 1 million Greeks were expelled as were all remaining Armenians in the areas of Diyarbekir, Mardin, Urfa, Harput, and Malatia—forced across the border into French-mandate Syria.
-Greek and Armenian civilians were massacred in the fire of Smyrna.
+Greek and Armenian civilians were massacred in the fire of Smyrna and later during the Turkish invasion of Armenia.

 Vahagn Avedian argues that the Turkish War of Independence was not directed against the Allied Powers, but that its main objective was to get rid of non-Turkish minority groups.
 The Nationalist movement maintained the aggressive policy of the CUP against Christians.
 It was stated in a secret telegram from Foreign Minister Ahmet Muhtar (Mollaoğlu) to Kazım Karabekir in mid-1921 "the most important thing is to eliminate Armenia, both politically and materially".
 Avedian holds that the existence of the Armenian Republic was considered as the "greatest threat" for the continuation of Turkish state, and that for this reason, they "fulfilled the genocidal policy of its CUP predecessor".
 After the Christian population was destroyed, the focus shifted to the Kurdish population.
 Ethnic cleansing was also carried against Pontic Greeks with the collaboration with Ankara and Istanbul governments.